BanceDev/QuakePrism/docs/MANUAL.md

     <img src="https://github.com/BanceDev/QuakePrism/blob/main/docs/open.png" alt="Start Screen"/>
 </p>

-Upon pressing the open project button you will be presented with a popup that shows all viable projects by scanning for directories in your Quake Prism projects folder.
+Upon pressing the open project button you will be presented with a popup that shows all previosly opened projects that are logged in your Quake Prism config file.
 Select which project you would like to open by clicking on its name and then pressing the open button.
+Alternatively, you can import a project that you made outside of Quake Prism by using the import option.

 ### New Project